K4RNXGEx333/FileEncryptor/README.md

 DO NOT SAVE backup in the same folder you want to encrpyt

 I am not responsible for any lost of files

+#Misc
+Got any ideas or want me to make it look better LMK